cambiante13/cambiante13/README.md

 - 👋 Hi, I’m @cambiante13, you can call me Orie
-- 👀 I’m interested in web: development me thinks
+- 👀 I’m interested in: web development me thinks
-- 🌱 I’m currently: learning C++? ig
+- 🌱 I’m currently learning: C++? ig, not enjoying it tho
 - 💞️ I’m looking to collaborate on: stuff that isn't that hard for me
 - 📫 How to reach me: Secret :3
 - 😄 Pronouns: just use my name